BC GREEN BUSINESS

 Businesses that are keen to join the collective are taken through an in-depth questionnaire that assesses their water consumption, energy use, waste levels, social impact and much more.
 A VIGBC verifier will walk the business through the process and provide a preliminary score with recommendations on how the business can reduce their environmental impact and improve their final score.

 Businesses in eligible regions also have the opportunity to certify as an Ocean Friendly Business by completing all Surfrider Canada actions on the designated checklist.
 These actions focus on reducing single use plastics and directly and positively impacting our oceans and waterways.

-FED Urban Agriculture Society is a non-profit hosted by Synergy Foundation.
+FED Urban Agriculture Society is a charity hosted by Synergy Foundation.
 FED works to address food security in southern Vancouver Island by promoting sustainable food systems and enhancing community engagement.
 They do this by creating garden spaces, delivering educational programs, and promoting urban agriculture within our community.

 By partnering with growers, restaurants, community organizations, and beyond, they are transforming our cityscape into a vibrant foodscape.

 Project Zero is an initiative focused on bringing circular economy concepts to the west coast.
 Currently only 9% of our world is circular, meaning that the remaining 91% of all goods are linear and destined for landfills, oceans, or pollution at the end of life.

 The goal of this initiative is to use circular economy concepts to advance quality of life, economic equity through incubation, innovation, education, and advocacy.
 The program’s five focus areas are changing business as usual, creating a movement that inspires, partnerships, advocacy, and economic development.

 Project Zero runs an annual incubator program which supports new business ideas and early star-ups who operate within the circular economy to launch their businesses and contribute to a low-carbon economic ecosystem.